mcacek/wordpress-config/README.md

 ## Setup

 Download a copy of Wordpress and deploy it to a web server of your choice.
-Git clone this repo into the root of the Wordpress installation and follow the steps below.
+Download a copy of this repo and extract the contents into the root of the Wordpress installation and follow the steps below.

 `bash composer install`